MeltwaterArchive/storyplayer/modules/log/usingLog.md

 _usingLog()_ allows you to write a message into Storyplayer's output log.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\LogActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingLog_.

 ## Behaviour And Return Codes